aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-3__automation.md

 [Genomics Workflows on AWS - Nextflow Full Stack](https://docs.opendata.aws/genomics-workflows/orchestration/nextflow/nextflow-overview/#full-stack-deployment)

 The source code is also open source and available on Github - so you can customize the architecture to suit special use cases.
+Also, if you have suggestions on how to improve the infrastructure feel free to submit a pull request!